 1. “Fishy” vaginal odor

 One sure sign you might be dealing with bacterial vaginosis is a foul-smelling odor down there.
-It is often described as smelling “fishy” and typically gets stronger after having sex.
-Other possible causes for vaginal odor are Trichomoniasis (a type of sexually transmitted infection), poor hygiene, and in rare cases, vaginal cancer and cervical cancer.
+It is often described as smelling “fishy.”
+The smell typically gets stronger after having sex.
+Other possible causes for vaginal odor are Trichomoniasis, poor hygiene, and in rare cases, cancer.

-Vaginas naturally have an odor to them, here’s more information about why vaginas smell sometimes and what the different smells mean.
-A certain baseline of odor is totally normal, but a strong fishy scent, or other strong scents, can be a warning sign that something concerning is going on – so don’t ignore your scents!
+Vaginas naturally have an odor to them.
+Here’s more information about why vaginas smell sometimes and what the different smells mean.
+A certain baseline of odor is totally normal.
+However, a strong fishy scent, can be a warning sign that something concerning is going on.
+Don’t ignore your scents!

 2. Unusual discharge

 Unusual discharge is a common symptom associated with vaginal infections like bacterial vaginosis.
-Unlike yeast infections, which typically include thick, cottage cheese-like vaginal discharge, an infection caused by BV usually includes watery vaginal discharge that can appear white, gray, or green in color (here’s what the different colors of vaginal discharge can mean.)
+Unlike yeast infections, an infection caused by BV usually includes watery vaginal discharge.
+This discharge can appear white, gray, or green in color.
+Here’s what the different colors of vaginal discharge can mean.

-Other potential causes for unusual vaginal discharge are Pelvic inflammatory disease (PID), a sexually transmitted infection (like trichomoniasis, gonorrhea, and chlamydia).
-Human papillomavirus (HPV), and cervical cancer.
+Other potential causes for unusual vaginal discharge are Pelvic inflammatory disease or an STD.
+Human papillomavirus and cervical cancer are also possible causes.

 Be mindful of your discharge, it can tell you a lot about your health.
-It’s not always going to be exactly the same, especially throughout the month, but it’s important to notice when something unusual is happening.
+It’s not always going to be exactly the same, but it’s important to notice when something unusual is happening.